 Performing a serial dilution is simple in theory, but manipulation of the capped test tubes, accurate pipetting, and homogeneous mixing place high demands on the manual skills and concentration.
 Not surprising, that laboratory workers complain about the high stress levels and pain felt due to repetitive movements and overuse associated with high workload.

 Furthermore, the preparation of the filled test tubes including cleaning, filling and sterilization is time-consuming as well as the quality control for release for use.
 Therefore, many labs purchase prefilled containers for single use.
-The convenience due to instant use is high but the costs are high too as well as the environmental impact and carrying out serial dilutions are still not simplified.
+The convenience due to instant use is high but the costs are high too as well as the environmental impact.
+In addition, carrying out serial dilutions is not necessarily simplified.

 Inlabtec serial dilution process

-Compared to the standard method, serial dilution with Inlabtec is performed just simply by pipetting and moving a lever.
+Compared to the standard method, serial dilution with Inlabtec is performed just simply by pipetting into Serial Dilution Bags and moving a lever.
 The preparation of filled test tubes and the manipulations for the addition and removal of samples are eliminated, as is manual mixing, which is automated and thus standardised.